Cray-HPE/docs-sat/portal/developer-portal/install/Install_the_System_Admin_Toolkit_Product_Stream.md

 11. Update the `ncn-personalization` CFS configuration using the local file from the previous step.

+    The command should output a JSON-formatted representation of the `ncn-personalization` CFS configuration, which will look like `ncn-personalization.json`, but with `lastUpdated` and `name` fields (output below is truncated for brevity).

     ```screen
     ncn-m001# cray cfs configurations update ncn-personalization --file ncn-personalization.json --format json
+    {
+      "lastUpdated": "2021-08-05T16:38:53Z",
+      "layers": {
+        ...
+      },
+      "name": "ncn-personalization"
+    }
     ```

 12. Optional: remove the local file from the previous step.